Tag: yeg architecture

 Knox-Met Manor was one of the recipients of a section of the stained glass window because of its close ties to the church.
 Of the more than 80 tenants living in Knox-Met Manor, many share Murland’s enthusiasm about receiving the window.

 Joyce Dahl has been living at Knox-Met Manor since 2000 and was the building’s tenant representative to the church group.
 She explains that preserving the role that the church played in the development of the property and the connection between the church and the Manor is one to be celebrated.
-The church played a significant role not just in the history of the Garneau neighbourhood but for Edmonton as a whole.
+The church played a significant role not just in the history of the Garneau neighbourhood but in Edmonton as a whole.

 One piece of history is the role Knox Metropolitan United Church played in the Edmonton chapter of Amnesty International.
-Before she moved into Knox-Met Manor, Florence Miller was a member of Amnesty International and would take the bus from her north side Edmonton home to the Garneau neighbourhood for meetings.
+Before she moved into Knox-Met Manor, Florence Miller was a member of Amnesty International and would take the bus from her north-side Edmonton home to the Garneau neighbourhood for meetings.
 She recollects the different events the Edmonton chapter of Amnesty International played in welcoming new communities to the city from all around the world and the work done to help ensure that these new groups knew they were welcome.

 “Even now, there’s still a lot of diversity in [Knox-Met Manor],” Miller says.
 “We have neighbours from Egypt, Pakistan, South Korea, Papua New Guinea, all over.
 I want to make sure this piece the church’s stained glass window has a place in our building to commemorate the history of Edmonton being a welcoming city.”

-Gail Brown is part of a group of tenants at Knox-Met Manor who wants to see the donated piece of stained glass find a permanent place displayed in the building.
+Gail Brown is part of a group of tenants at Knox-Met Manor who want to see the donated piece of stained glass find a permanent place displayed in the building.
 Though only living in Knox-Met Manor for the past two years and having no direct connection to the church, Brown still feels a responsibility to preserve this piece of the community’s history.

 “I’m in very strong support of public art that shows the history of our city,” says Brown.
 “The church is empty now but it helped build this place that so many people call home.
 We have a piece of the architecture and it’s something amazing that needs to be respected, preserved and its history maintained.”

 Lorna Etwell points out that the seventh floor of Knox-Met Manor is a perfect spot to mount the stained glass.
-It’s a shared space where tenants go to do their laundry, read a book, hop on an exercise bike, do a puzzle, or meet in the sun room that overlooks the Garneau neighbourhood and right to the spot where the empty Knox Metropolitan United Church stands for the time being.
-She recalled that after some discussion it was determined that the brick wall next to the book case was the best location to proudly display the piece of community history.
+It’s a shared space where tenants go to do their laundry, read a book, hop on an exercise bike, do a puzzle, or meet in the sunroom that overlooks the Garneau neighbourhood and right to the spot where the empty Knox Metropolitan United Church stands for the time being.
+She recalled that after some discussion it was determined that the brick wall next to the bookcase was the best location to proudly display the piece of community history.